Skip to content

 1. Must be issued as an identifier-based (not JWT-encoded) access token, to enforce one-time use of the token at the introspection endpoint with the revoke=true option.

-3. The token audience must be the Connect2id server issuer URL.
-If the token is going to be consumed in an OpenID authentication request, the client_id of the web app that is going to make the request should be added to the audience.
+3. The token audience must include the Connect2id server issuer URL and the client_id of the web app that is going to make the OpenID authentication request.

 4. The token scope must be web_session_bootstrap.

-6. The token data object may be populated with the ID token auth_time, acr and other claims to configure the web session later.
+6. The token data object may be populated with the ID token auth_time, acr and other claims to initialise the web session later.

 Connect2id server deployments that choose to utilise the web-based handler (web-hook) to process requests for web session bootstrap tokens should set up the handler according to the above requirements.